 Drum, Philip L.

-Richard Henry Pratt informs the Office of Indian Affairs that the appointment of Henry M. Hudelson is acceptable.
-He further requests that the appointments of Philip L. Drum and T. L. Deavor be enacted as well.
+Richard Henry Pratt informs the Office of Indian Affairs that the appointment of Henry M. Hudelson as teacher is acceptable.
+He further requests that the appointments of Philip L. Drum and T. L. Deavor as teachers be enacted as well.

 Richard Henry Pratt informs the Office of Indian Affairs that only 11 teachers and assistants were on the payroll for July 1893 and three of them did not receive pay.
 As a result, three others on order of the Office does not exceed the authority.